A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

 E

-1. Completed the 12th grade without receiving a high school diploma.
+1. Completed the twelfth grade without receiving a high school diploma.

 2. High school graduate, meaning received a diploma or General Educational Development (G.E.D.) and did not attend college.